Recurring PSP API guide

 -H "Vipps-System-Plugin-Version: 4.5.6" \

 Unlike the agreement sign-up and payment source update flows, charges do not use a card callback.
-Card info is returned directly in the charge creation response.
+Card data is returned directly in the charge creation response.

 Example response: